MJMenni/What-I-See/server/README.md

 ## Category Endpoints

-Calls are made to the Bing News Search API: www.microsoft.com/en-us/bing/apis/bing-news-search-api
+API calls are made using the Bing News Search API: www.microsoft.com/en-us/bing/apis/bing-news-search-api

 ### GET /api/resources

-Gets three top news stories that match the "visual snow syndrome" query.
+Gets the top news stories that match the "visual snow syndrome" query.

 Should come in this shape: